kvnkho/kevinkho.com/content/contact/index.md

 seo_title: Contact me
 ---

-I am always happy to chat about anything remotely data related!
+I am always happy to chat about anything data related!
 I can specifically help with:

-* contracting around big data platforms, and self-serve analytics (especially around [Fugue](https://github.com/fugue-project/fugue/)).
+* contracting around big data engineering, machine learning platforms, and self-serve analytics.
 * speaking about my work at meetups, company lunch and learn, or informal chats
 * reviewing conference proposals
 * career advice or portfolio advice for people breaking into the data industry